 2–3 sprigs fresh flat-leaf parsley, coarsely chopped

 Place oil, onion, and garlic in a deep skillet over medium heat.
-When the onions begins to sizzle, add a pinch of salt, pepper, a generous pinch of red pepper flakes and lemon zest.
+When the onions begin to sizzle, add a pinch of salt, pepper, a generous pinch of red pepper flakes and lemon zest.
 Sauté for 2–3 minutes.
 Stir in mushrooms and wine and sauté for 2–3 minutes.
 Add flour, stirring to coat the veggies, but avoid lumps.
 Add water, stirring until thickened, about 3 minutes.
 Add beans, salt, pepper, and red pepper flakes to taste.
 Cook over low heat, uncovered, stirring frequently until bubbling and thick, about 5 minutes.
 Remove from heat and stir in basil and parsley.
 Serve hot over pasta or as a side dish.